dart-lang/language/working/macros/feature-specification.md

 produced by the previous macro phase of macros, similar to the capabilites provided for type references on the declaration.

+### Metadata Annotations

+The ability to introspect on metadata annotations is important for macros, as it is expected to be a common way to configure them.
+For instance a class level macro may want some per-declaration configuration, and annotations are an intuitive way to provide that.

+Allowing access to metadata does present some challenges though.

+#### Annotations that Require Macro Expansion

+This could happen if the annotation class has macros applied to it, or if some argument(s) to the annotation constructor use macros.

+Because macros are not allowed to generate code that shadows an identifier in the same library, we know that if an annotation class or any arguments to it could be resolved to an, then we can safely resolve them as such.

+This allows us to provide an api for macro authors to attempt to instantiate an annotation in _any phase_.
+The api may fail (if it requires more macro expansion to be done), but that is not expected to be a common situation.
+In the case where it does fail, users should typically be able to move some of their code to a separate library (which they import).
+Then things from that library can safely be used in annotations in the current library, and reflected on by macros.

+Instantiation must fail if there are any macros left to be expanded on the annotation class or any arguments to the annotation constructor.

+#### Are Macro Applications Introspectable?

+Macro applications share the same syntax as annotations, and users may expect macros to be able to see the other macros as a result.

+For now we are choosing not to expose other macro applications as if they were metadata.
+While they do share a syntax they are conceptually different.

+#### Modifying Metadata Annotations

+We will not allow modification or removal of existing annotations, in the same way that we do not allow modification or removal of existing code.

+However, there are potentially situations where it would be useful for a macro to be able to add metadata annotations to existing declarations.
+These would then be read in by other macros (or the same macro in a later phase).
+In particular this may be useful when composing multiple macros together into a single macro.
+That macro may have a different configuration annotation that it uses, which it then splits up into the specific annotations that the other macros it uses expect.

+However, if we aren't careful then allowing adding metadata in this way would expose the order in which macros are applied.
+For this reason metadata which is added in this way is not visible to any other macros ran in the same phase.

+This does have two interesting and possibly unexpected consequences:

+- Macros may see different annotations on the same declaration, if they run in different phases.
+- Metadata on entirely new declarations is visible in the same phase, but metadata added to existing declarations is only visible in later phases.

+TODO: Define the api for adding metadata to existing declarations.

+#### The Annotation Introspection API

+We could try to give users access to an actual instance of the annotation, or we could give something more like the [DartObject][] class from the analyzer.

+Since macros may need to introspect on classes that they do not actually import (or are not transitively available to them), we choose to expose a more abstract api (similar to [DartObject][]).

+TODO: Define the exact api.

 ### Code Building API

 At the root of the API for generating code, are the [Code][] and `*Builder`